 What are the main benefits of studying abroad in your opinion?
 What are the best places to study abroad?
 If you have the chance to go abroad and continue your education, would you let it pass?
-The truth is there is so much that you can gain out of it and that is why to study abroad is an opportunity that you should grab today.
+The truth is there is so much that you can gain out of it and that is why studying abroad is an opportunity that you should grab today.

-Of course, if you have the courageous spirit then you should try it.
+Of course, if you have a courageous spirit then you should try it.
 After all, it is just like hitting two birds with one stone; you will be studying in another land while at the same time you will be experiencing a new culture, traditions, and meet new friends of different nationalities.
 That should definitely be your cup of tea.

 Many of the people planning to study abroad are not sure about all the advantages of studying abroad.
-If you are one of them who are preparing to study abroad but are not attentive of the actual reasons to study abroad, you need to know these top 5 benefits if you study overseas.
+If you are one of them who are preparing to study abroad but are not attentive to the actual reasons to study abroad, you need to know these top 5 benefits if you study overseas.

 You can work while studying:

-The laws about working while studying abroad vary and few countries permit international students work more than part time.
+The laws about working while studying abroad vary and few countries permit international students to work more than part-time.
 In some of the most common destinations for getting a degree abroad, work for international students is usually limited to about 20 hours a week, but sometimes hours are calculated by the year rather than the week.
 The limit on hours is also often lifted during the holidays.
 Do you need a sponsored work visa?
 Are you allowed to work with a specific type of student visa?
 These are all very significant questions to have answered.
 Ensure you discuss it with your university abroad and your potential employer to strike out all the details and validities.
 Do some thorough research on this one!
 Confirm that you have the correct type of visa with your visa consulate.

 Job placement Assured while studying abroad: